-The technical information in this report related to open cut designs has been sourced from Australian Mine Design and Development Pty Ltd (AMDAD) Report 1723-1402 and reviewed by Mr John Wyche (author of the report).
-The technical information in this report related to metallurgical test work and comminution test work has been sourced from ALS Metallurgy (New South Wales - Sydney) Report M2867 and reviewed by Mr T Baily (author of the report).
+The technical information in this report related to open cut designs has been sourced from Australian Mine Design and Development Pty Ltd (AMDAD) Report 1723-140630 and reviewed by Mr John Wyche (author of the report).
+The technical information in this report related to metallurgical test work and comminution test work has been sourced from ALS Metallurgy (New South Wales - Sydney) Report M2867 and AMML - Australian Minmet Metallurgical Laboratories Pty Ltd Report 0398-1.

-The information in this announcement that relates to the Mineral Resources and Exploration Results has been reviewed and approved by Mr Chris Young who is a Member of the Australasian Institute of Mining and Metallurgy and the Australian Institute of Geoscientists.
+The information that relates to the Mineral Resources and Exploration Results has been reviewed and approved by Mr Chris Young who is a Member of the Australasian Institute of Mining and Metallurgy and the Australian Institute of Geoscientists.
 Mr Young is a non-executive director and consultant to Bassari Resources Limited and has over 40 years' experience in the industry and has more than five years' experience which is relevant to the style of mineralisation being reported upon and the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 Mr Young consents to the inclusion in the report of the matters based on the information in the form and context in which it appears.

-The Mineral Resource information referred to in the announcement was prepared and first disclosed under the JORC Code 2004.
+The Mineral Resource information referred to was prepared and first disclosed under the JORC Code 2004.
 It has not been updated since to comply with the JORC Code 2012 on the basis that the information has not changed since it was last reported.